magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/12_display.rst.txt

     - Default ip is: 192.168.2.254
     - For custom ip's make sure to stay in the same range as the PocketVJ's rj45 ip
     - Disable password and powersettings on projector
+    - Some projectors act weird, this is not my fault, before complaining check if you are able to power them off (off, not on!!) from CP
     - When coming from a CP older than 4.0.3, make sure to hit "Factory Reset" to change to the new projector control system

 .. image:: _images/12_CP_projector.png